sfyll/enigma_capital/README.md

 # Enigma Capital - The Modern Intelligent Investor

-**A modular financial secretary: run your investments in the background.**
+**A modular financial assistant: run your investments in the background.**

 ## What is Enigma Capital?